PrenSJ2/thoth/README.md

 ## 🎯 Features

+- **Quick Actions**: Create issues from the popup for sites that block right-click (like Excel Online)
 - **Smart Selection**: Highlight text or right-click images on any webpage
 - **Combined Content**: Capture both text and images together in a single issue
 - **AI-Powered**: Uses OpenAI GPT-4o-mini to generate structured issue titles and descriptions